 - 100% of its estimated direct and indirect non-renewable power use was matched with renewable energy certificates and carbon offsets in 2019.

 - In 2017, Netflix joined the EPA’s Green Power Partnership program, a voluntary program where businesses commit to using green power for some or all of their annual electricity consumption.
 As part of this program, Netflix submitted an annual report on its total electricity use and investment in renewables.

 Sustainable in their operations

-- Beyond Netflix’s renewable energy commitments, they are working to be as sustainable as they can in its operations.
+- Beyond Netflix’s renewable energy commitments, it is working to be as sustainable as it can in its operations.
 They are leaning into industry-wide practices in production as members of the Producers Guild of America Green Production Guide and Albert in the United Kingdom.

 - For 2019, the offset the greenhouse gas (GHG) emissions associated with the majority of this air travel by investing in emission reduction projects.
 Netflix will continue this practice going forward.
 In their offices, sustainable practices include donating excess food and reducing the use of paper.
 Finally, through content like Our Planet—featuring David Attenborough and supported by the World Wildlife Fund—they work with storytellers who use their talents to build awareness around environmental issues, reaching millions of people around the world.
 Netflix says that they take environmental impact seriously and will continue to look for ways to minimize its impact in the years ahead.

 - Netflix will publish a report each year covering its environmental, social, and governance (ESG) performance.
 The report will focus on what’s material to its business and its industry using the Sustainability Accounting Standards Board (SASB) framework as a benchmark.

 Netflix does not hold any certificates regaring sustainabiltiy at the moment.

 United Nations Sustainable Development Goals